eclipse-archived/ceylon-lang.org/code/source.md

  <tr><th>Issue reporting</th><td><a href="https://github.com/ceylon/ceylon.language/issues">https://github.com/ceylon/ceylon.language/issues</a></td></tr>
 </table>

-This consists in the `ceylon.language` module, which contains the core of the Ceylon runtime.
+This projects contains the module `ceylon.language`, the core classes mentioned in the language specification.

-See the API [documentation](#{site.urls.apidoc}/) for more information.
+See the [API documentation](#{site.urls.apidoc}/) for more information.

 #### Building

-You can build and publish the language module in the local Ceylon repository (`~/.ceylon`) with this:
+You can build and publish the language module to the local Ceylon repository (`~/.ceylon`) like this:

 <!-- lang: bash -->
     ant publish

-Find more info in the project's [README](https://github.com/ceylon/ceylon.language/blob/master/README.md).
+There's more info in the [README](https://github.com/ceylon/ceylon.language/blob/master/README.md).

 ### Ceylon Eclipse IDE plugin